bradyjoslin/sharewifi/README.md

 # MacOS Wi-Fi Password

 ```
-CLI tool to obtain Wi-Fi password on MacOS.

 Wi-Fi Password 0.1.0
 Uses MacOS airport and keychain CLI tools to obtain the Wi-Fi passwords